tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

 Snapshot operations are straight-forward commands that take the vm name and the snapshot name where appropriate.
 The primary commands are *snapshot-create*, *snapshot-delete*, *snapshot-revert* and *snapshot-info*.

+Note that *snapshot-revert* is not currently supported with external snapshots in kvm-qemu and must be reverted manually via *edit*.
+Though kvmsh may look to implemnt the manual steps in the future.